-Helstoski, a Democrat, was the representative for New Jersey's 9th congressional district from 1965 to 1976.
+Helstoski was the representative for New Jersey’s 9th congressional district and was a Democrat.
+He served from 1965 to 1976.

 Helstoski is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Helstoski sponsored and cosponsored.
 See full analysis methodology.

 Helstoski was the primary sponsor of 1 bill that was enacted:

 - H.J.Res.
 419 (93rd): Joint resolution to authorize the President to issue annually a proclamation designating the month of May in each year as “National Arthritis Month”.